What is it?

-Pregnancy and breast-feeding: Not enough is known about the use of shark cartilage during pregnancy and breast-feeding.
+Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking shark cartilage if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 High calcium levels (hypercalcemia): Shark cartilage might increase calcium levels, so it should not be used by people whose calcium levels are already too high.

 Be cautious with this combination.